lamtrinh259/Russia_drinks_promotion/README.md

-You can access the live notebook here (note: this project was submitted as an entry into a competition on Datacamp) https://www.kaggle.com/lamtrinh259/russia-drink-promo
+The notebook can be accessed here (note: this project was submitted as an entry into a competition on Datacamp) https://www.kaggle.com/lamtrinh259/russia-drink-promo

 # Russia drinks promotion